Hochschild cohomology of generalised Grassmannians: Introduction

-In \cref{section:counterexample} we show that \emph{not} every generalised Grassmannian is ``Hochschild affine'' by explicitly studying the first example where this is the case, which explicitly gives the evidence for \cref{conjecture:non-vanishing}.
+In \cref{section:counterexample} we show that \emph{not} every generalised Grassmannian is Hochschild global in sense of \eqref{equation:hochschild-global} by explicitly studying the first example where this is the case.
 We moreover discuss the phenomenon discussed in \cref{remark:caveat}, and the link with Bott vanishing.

-\paragraph{Acknowledgements.} We would like to thank Michel Brion, Friedrich Knop, Alexander Kuznetsov, Catharina Stroppel and Michel Van den Bergh for interesting discussions.
+\paragraph{Acknowledgements} We would like to thank Michel Brion, Friedrich Knop, Alexander Kuznetsov, Catharina Stroppel and Michel Van den Bergh for interesting discussions.

 We want to especially thank Travis Schedler and Allen Knutson for sharing their computations for full flag varieties in type~A, which suggested that the situation was even more interesting than a priori expected.